Prajwal-S-6/Spring-Certification-Path/module-04/SpringMVC/src/main/java/com/spring/mvc/example10/README.md

                         required, Optional<>

 * @ModelAttribute - provides access to the existing attribute in the model, we can apply @Valid and data binding.

+* @SessionAttribute - provides access to the existing attributes in the session.
+Session attributes are set using HttpServletRequest.getSession().setAttribute\
+                        required, Optional<>